aphcoder/ogre-ios-helloworld/README.md

 * TRIAL/EXPERIMENTAL, NOT FULLY FUNCTIONAL YET

-* For IOS SIMU, the renderer and viewport are initialized properly
+* For IOS SIMU, viewport and Sinbad are rendered properly